Powers of the United States Congress: Erosion of congressional authority

 Congress has also delegated powers to lay duties and regulate commerce onto the president.
 It passed the Trading with the Enemy Act of 1917, which allowed the president to oversee and restrict commerce and impose tariffs or sanctions whenever there is an ongoing war.
 In 1962, it passed the Trade Expansion Act allowing the president to impose and adjust tariffs on articles that threaten national security.
 In 1977, it passed the International Emergency Economic Powers Act, allowing the president to declare national emergencies that would authorize him with the power to regulate commerce.

 Congress has given over a hundred emergency powers, such as the power to divert money that was appropriated for the military, to the president through various laws and has authorized the president with the power to declare national emergencies through the National Emergencies Act.
 It has become common for presidents to declare emergencies, with over 30 different states of emergency being in simultaneous effect in 2019.
-Although the law requires Congress to consider a vote on each state of emergency every six months, Congress as never done so as of 2019.
+Although the law requires Congress to consider a vote on each state of emergency every six months, Congress has never done so as of 2019.

 Congress has delegated immigration powers to the president in the Immigration and Nationality Act of 1952, authorizing the president to create restrictions on or suspend the entry of some or all aliens into the United States and to set the period for such restrictions or suspension.

 Congress delegated department regulation powers to the Department of Justice when it allowed the special prosecutor provisions of the Ethics in Government Act to expire in 1999.
 Since then, the Justice Department creates its own regulations on special counsels.

 Congress has in recent times allowed its power to consent to foreign emoluments fall into disuse.
 In the past, Congress explicitly gave or withheld consent, such as when it refused to allow Andrew Jackson to receive a gold medal from Venezuela or when it allowed Abraham Lincoln to receive elephant tusks and a sword from Siam and place them with the Interior Department.